juancumbeq/platzi-react-fundamentals/README.md

 Notice that there are few changes in the code above:

-1. The code is embed inside a try-catch block
+1. The code is enclosed in a `try-catch` block
-2. The state setters are setted up in case of finishing the data loading or an error occurence.
+2. The state setters are configured to handle data loading completion or errors.
-3. The whole `useEffect`code is embed inside a `setTimeout` function to emulate the time passed in data loading.
+3. The entire `useEffect` code is wrapped inside a `setTimeout` function to emulate the time taken in data loading.
-4. It is necessary to define an `[]` empty array to execute the `useEffect` at the very first render.
+4. It is necessary to define an `[]` empty array to execute the `useEffect` only on the initial render.

 <br>
 <br>

 ## [LOADING SKELETONS]()

-The loading skeletons are like shadows that indicate to the user the data loading.
+Loading skeletons serve as placeholders to indicate to the user that data is being loaded.

-To get this, another component with his particular css file is created:
+To achieve this, another component with its own CSS file is created:

 ```javascript
 import React from 'react';